cheerfulstoic/json-db/README.md

 ## File Format

+JSON DB creates files with extension of `.db.json`.
 The file format of JSON DB is designed to be simple to use from any language that can read a JSON file.

+When reading the file from your application the `records` key is the main place that you can look for the data.
+The other keys (i.e. `sheets` and `global_variables`) are metadata for JSON DB to do it's job of presenting a helpful UI to a user editing the configuration.

-JSON DB creates files with extension of `.db.json` which looks like:
+A JSON DB file looks something like this:

 ```json
 {